mana/manasource-doc/account_manager.md

 ##  Manaweb Connector

-The Manaweb Connector is a package of methods provided by Manaweb to allow foreign applications to access data of the running the Mana server server.
+The Manaweb Connector is a package of methods provided by Manaweb to allow foreign applications to access data of the running the Mana server.
 A common example is a list of online users that are currently connected to the server.
 See [Manaweb Connectors](manaweb_connectors.html) for a detailed description of available methods.